dabblewriter/durable-apis/README.md

 # API

+### `DurableAPI<Env>`
+Super class to create DurableAPIs.
+It creates a router and handles the `fetch` method for calling methods on the class.
+It stores the `state` and `env` property on it and updates `env` with `extendEnv` to extends DurableObject stubs to support calling methods remotely.

 ### `createDurable((state: DurableObjectState, env: Env)): Function`
-Factory function to create the DurableApi function that wraps your API.
+Factory function to create the DurableAPI function that wraps your API.

 *Note:* if you're confused at how a function can replace a class, it is a simple quirk with how JavaScript treats classes.
 If something is returned from the constructor of a class, it is returned in the `new Class()` assignment.
 This means for a function `myFunc()` that returns a value, the two statements `obj = myFunc()` and `obj = new myFunc()` are equal.